Pork Green Chile

 Frequently Asked Questions

 Yes!
-But you’ll need to cook the pork and veggies in a separate skillet before transferring them to the crock pot to ensure the meat is safely cooked through.
-I like to make this stew and then transfer it to a slow cooker to simmer all day on low.
+I recommend you cook the pork and veggies in a separate skillet before transferring them to the crock potโthis allows me to brown the meat, getting that yummy Maillard reaction flavor going.
+TBH, I like to make the whole batch on the stovetop and then transfer it to a slow cooker, let it simmer all day on low, leaving the pork so tender it falls apart at the slightest touch of a fork.ย

 More Pork Recipes To Try